aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/ifielduserpromptrespondent/respond/_index.md

 ## respond(promptText, defaultResponse) {#string_string}

 When implemented, returns a response from the user on prompting.
-Your implementation should return ``None`` to indicate that the user has not responded to the prompt (i.e. the user has pressed the Cancel button in the prompt window).
+Your implementation should return ``null`` to indicate that the user has not responded to the prompt (i.e. the user has pressed the Cancel button in the prompt window).